 Macao only started to develop modern tertiary education some 30 years ago.
 Since there were only a few tertiary education institutions in the early days, the range of programmes and disciplines offered by these institutions was relatively limited.
 However, as the number of institutions increased, and society demanded different types of expertise, the types of programme have diversified, nurturing talents that are needed for Macao.

 Macao has 10 tertiary educational institutions.
-Four of them are public and six are private, including teaching and research integrated universities, polytechnic institute emphasizes on applied knowledge and skills, academies nurturing elites in tourism and MICE, gaming, nursing and senior management.
+Four of them are public and six are private, including teaching and research integrated universities, polytechnic university emphasizes on applied knowledge and skills, academies nurturing elites in tourism and MICE, gaming, nursing and senior management.

 In addition, overseas institutions were granted approval to offer 17 tertiary educational programmes in 2019.

 The Higher Education Bureau is a government department under the Office of the Secretary for Social Affairs and Culture, responsible for assistance, follow-up and the development of higher education in Macau.
 It was formerly the Tertiary Education Services Office (GAES) established in 1992, and was renamed as Higher Education Bureau on 2019, through the reorganization of functions and structure.